Shrimp Boil Sheet Pan

 showing how to make sheet pan shrimp boil recipe by adding shrimp to baking sheet with corn, potatoes and sausage and spreading into an even layer

-• Drizzle with butter.
+• Step 7: Drizzle with butter.
 As soon as the shrimp is done, drizzle the entire pan with Parsley Lemon Butter and toss to coat.
 The Lemon Parsley Butter is delicious but optional.
 You can also serve the Shrimp Boil with simple sides of fresh lemon slices and fresh chopped parsley.

 showing how to make shrimp boil recipe by baking shrimp, corn, sausage and potatoes on a sheet pan until cooked through